statamic/overload/README.md

 # Overload
-> Creates masses of test content to aid in load testing.
+> Creates masses of test content to aid in load testing Statamic v2

 ## Usage
 - Install the addon by copying the files into `site/addons/Overload`.